Oahu vs Maui

 Final Verdict: Which Should You Choose?

-The winner of the Oahu vs Maui debate depends on your personality:
+The winner of the Oahu vs Maui debate really depends on your personality as a traveler.

-- Choose Oahu if: You want variety.
-You love the idea of a morning hike, an afternoon at a luxury mall, a five-star dinner, and a late-night cocktail bar.
-You want to see the history of Pearl Harbor and the big waves of the North Shore.
+Choose Oahu if you want variety: a morning hike, an afternoon at a luxury mall, a five-star dinner, and a late-night cocktail bar all in one day, plus the history of Pearl Harbor and the big waves of the North Shore.

-- Choose Maui if: You want to slow down.
-You want to spend your days in a swimsuit, driving through lush rainforests, and staying in a world-class resort where the staff knows your name.
-It is the quintessential romantic paradise.
+Choose Maui if you want to slow down: days in a swimsuit, drives through lush rainforest, and a world-class resort where the staff knows your name by day two.
+It is the quintessential romantic paradise, and if 10 days is on the table, doing both islands remains the one choice that guarantees no regrets at all.

 Whichever you choose, the magic of the islands is real.
-Respect the land (Malama ‘Aina), embrace the culture and you are guaranteed a honeymoon that you will be talking about for the next 50 years.
+Respect the land (Malama ‘Aina), embrace the culture, and you are guaranteed a trip you will be talking about for the next 50 years.

 Is Oahu or Maui cheaper for a honeymoon?